Enalean/tuleap-documentation-en/languages/en/user-guide/frs.rst

       appropriate file name from the "FTP/SCP Files list " in the pull down menu.

       **Tip**

-          SYS\_PRODUCT\_NAME server offers an upload mechanism via FTP (ou SCP).
-To upload your files, follow the instructions given when you click the *?* next to the [add file] link.
+      |SYSPRODUCTNAME| server offers an upload mechanism via FTP (ou SCP).
+To
+      upload your files, follow the instructions given when you click the *?* next to the [add file] link.
 Then click the [Refresh File list] link to see your files.

-      Before you upload the files make sure you gave them names that will speak to SYS\_PRODUCT\_NAME users.
+   Before you upload the files make sure you gave them names that will speak to |SYSPRODUCTNAME| users.
 Ideally the file names should include the release label in it and any other extension telling whether it is a source file or a binary file.

 -  **Step 3 - Add Release Notes and/or Changelog (optional)**